-6.9.8. mtexM&C+safety as safety system
+6.10.8. mtexM&C+safety as safety system

-The Safety System is based on the modules of the B&R Automation company.
-The safety controller module is equipped with SafeLOGIC functionality that allows it to safely execute applications designed in SafeDESIGNER.
+The Safety System is based on the modules of the Beckhoff TwinSafe platform.
+The safety controller module is equipped with safety functionality that allows it to safely execute applications designed in within TwinCAT Safe Designer.
 The module can be used in safety-related applications up to PL e or SIL 3.

 In addition, the module coordinates the safety-related communication of all modules involved in the application.
 In this context, the module also monitors the configuration of these modules and carries out autonomous parameter downloads to the modules whenever necessary.
 This guarantees a consistent and correct module configuration in the network from a safety standpoint in all scenarios involving module replacement and service.
-These services are performed by the SafeLOGIC controller.